cutlerCLI/cutler/README.md

 ## Key Features

-- Manage the system preferences of your Mac with just a single TOML file.
+- Manage your Mac's system preferences with just one TOML file.
-- Track installed packages with Homebrew without the slow bundle files.
+- Track your Homebrew formulae/casks and back them up to restore later.
 - Run external commands, both as hooks, or at your will.
 - Revert back modifications easily with the snapshot mechanism.
-- Made using [Rust](https://rust-lang.org/) for thread-safety and speed.
+- Do all of these things at an incredibly fast speed, thanks to Rust.

 ## Installation